pharo-spec/Chest/README.md

 	Chest add: 42. "adds 42 to the default chest"

-	Chest inChest: 'titi' at: 'tata' put: 42 "creates the chest named 'titi' as it doesn't exist, and put 42 in it with the name 'tata' "
+	Chest inChest: 'titi' at: 'tata' put: 42. "creates the chest named 'titi' as it doesn't exist, and put 42 in it with the name 'tata' "

-	Chest inChest: 'titi' at: 'toto' put: 43 "puts 43 in the chest named 'titi' with the name 'toto'"
+	Chest inChest: 'titi' at: 'toto' put: 43. "puts 43 in the chest named 'titi' with the name 'toto'"

+	Chest weak inChest: 'wtiti' at: 'tata' put: 42 "puts 42 in the weak chest named 'wtiti' with the name 'tata'"
 ```